codex-storage/codex-spec/specs/marketplace.md

 When a user prompts the client node to create a storage request, the client node SHOULD receive the input parameters for the storage request from the user.

 To create a request to persist a dataset on the Codex network, client nodes MUST split the dataset into data chunks, $(c_1, c_2, c_3, \ldots, c_{n})$.
 Using the erasure coding method and the provided input parameters, the data chunks are encoded and distributed over a number of slots.
-The applied erasure coding method MUST use the [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA).
+The applied erasure coding method MUST use the [Reed-Solomon algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA).
 The final slot roots and other metadata MUST be placed into a `Manifest` (TODO: Manifest RFC).
 The CID for the `Manifest` MUST then be used as the `cid` for the stored dataset.

 After the dataset is prepared, a client node MUST call the smart contract function `requestStorage(request)`, providing the desired request parameters in the `request` parameter.
 The `request` parameter is of type `Request`: